joliva/XChatterPi/docs/AUDIO_RECORDER.md

 ## Overview

 `audio_recorder.py` is a Python script that records audio from a microphone using Voice Activity Detection (VAD).
-It leverages the `pvrecorder`, `webrtcvad`, and `pydub` libraries to detect speech, record audio segments, and save the recorded audio to a file in either WAV or MP3 format.
+It leverages the `pvrecorder`, `webrtcvad`, `pydub`, and `paramiko` libraries to detect speech, record audio segments, and save the recorded audio to a file in either WAV or MP3 format, with optional remote file transfer capabilities.

 ## Functionality